On the Stability of Electromechanical Switching Devices: Analysis in continuous mode

 \section{Analysis in continuous mode}

-In this and the following section we analyze the equilibrium points and the stability of the system as functions of the supply voltage.
+In this and the following section, we analyze the equilibrium points and the stability of the system as functions of the supply voltage.
 As it will be seen, the variation of $u$ produces certain changes in the phase space that explain to a large extent the behavior of this class of devices.
 We present, whenever possible, the closed-form expressions of the points of interest as a function of the parameters.
-Nevertheless, specific parameter values have been used to obtain the results represented in the figures.
-These values, which can be found in Table~\ref{tab:param_values}, correspond to a specific commercial device and have been obtained through a parametric estimation procedure.
+The figures, included to improve the understanding of the theoretical results, have been generated using the parameters in Table~{\ref{tab:param_values}}, which can be considered representative of many commercial solenoid~actuators.

 As discussed in the previous section, electromechanical switching devices exhibit hybrid dynamics due to mechanical constraints that limit the armature stroke.
-In this section, however, a preliminary analysis is presented in which the system is assumed to be always in the dynamic mode $q=2$ (see Fig.~\ref{fig:hybrid_automaton}).
-That is, the dynamics are assumed to be continuous and fully defined by
+In this section, however, a preliminary analysis is presented in which the system is assumed to be always in the dynamic mode $q=2$ (see Fig.~{\ref{fig:hybrid_automaton}}).
+The goal is to provide a basis for the analysis presented in the next section, where all operating modes of the actuator are considered.
+However, this analysis may be useful on its own for certain high-precision actuators, such as those used in the semiconductor industry~{\cite{vrijsen2014prediction}}, that are specifically designed to operate only in continuous mode.
+In this section, the dynamics is assumed to be continuous and given by

-where $x \in [z_\mathrm{min},z_\mathrm{max}] \times \mathbb{R} \times (-\phi_\mathrm{sat},\phi_\mathrm{sat})$.
+where $x \in [z_\mathrm{1},z_\mathrm{2}] \times \mathbb{R} \times (-\phi_\mathrm{sat},\phi_\mathrm{sat})$.
 It is also assumed that there is no limit for the maximum position of the armature.
-That is, $z_\mathrm{max} = \infty$.
-However, since negative air gaps do not make physical sense, we do restrict the analysis to the limit case $z_\mathrm{min}=0$.
+That is, $z_\mathrm{2} = \infty$.
+However, since negative air gaps do not make physical sense, we do restrict the analysis to the limit case $z_\mathrm{1}=0$.
 The considered equilibria are therefore those points that, being inside the domain, satisfy \mbox{$f_2(x,u)=0$}.
 In particular, the condition $f_z(x)=v=0$ implies that the velocity at all these points must be equal to zero.
 For this reason, in the following analyses it is implicitly assumed that $v=0$ and, hence, only the $z$- and $\phi$-coordinates of the equilibria are analyzed and discussed.